-AC Terminal Blocks: Terminal blocks for applications using single conductor per phase AC Input and Output cable terminations are DIN rail-mount, compression style terminal blocks, and will accommodate up to 600MCM cable.
+AC Terminal Blocks: Terminal blocks for applications using single conductor per phase AC Input and Output cable terminations are DIN rail-mount, compression style terminal blocks, and will accommodate up to 600KCM cable.

-NOTE: These blocks are rated for 600V/420A maximum per terminal, cable range of 600MCM to 2/0 AWG, and have a torque requirement of 275 in-lbs.
+NOTE: These blocks are rated for 600V/420A maximum per terminal, cable range of 600KCM to 2/0 AWG, and have a torque requirement of 275 in-lbs.

-DC Terminal Blocks: The -48VDC power inputs can be configured as: a bulk 1800A feed per cabinet, a 600A feed per every two inverter modules, an 800A feed per every three modules, or a 250/300A feed per single inverter module (most reliable).
+DC Terminal Blocks: The -48VDC power inputs can be configured in two ways: a 600A feed per every two inverter modules or a 300A feed for a single inverter module (most reliable).